-Republicans are expected to pick up a number of seats in the upcoming general election, taking control of the House of Representatives and coming close to attaining majority in the Senate, according to energy analysts.
+Republicans are expected to pick up a number of seats in Tuesday's midterm election, potentially taking control of the House of Representatives and coming close to attaining majority in the Senate, according to energy analysts.
 Despite the anticipated shift in power, energy is likely to remain a back-burner issue in the lame-duck session and in fiscal year (FY) 2011.

 The "conventional wisdom at this point is that Republicans have a better than 50% chance" of taking control of the House, said Martin Edwards, vice president of legislative affairs for the Interstate Natural Gas Association of America.